Mercury switch: Roll sensing

 Tilt switches provide a rollover or tip over warning for applications like construction equipment and lift vehicles that operate in rugged terrain.
 There are several non-mercury types, but few are implemented due to sensitivity to shock and vibration, causing false tripping.
 However, devices resistant to shock and vibration do exist.

 Automotive uses

 Automobile manufacturers once used mercury switches for lighting controls (for example, trunk lid lights), ride control, and anti-lock braking systems.
 Scrapped automobiles can leak mercury to the environment if these switches are not properly removed.
 Since 2003, new American-built cars no longer use mercury switches.

-Electrification of church bells

-In the 1950s, Austrian bellfounder from Vienna, Josef Pfundner jr., decided to develop a new method of electrifying church bells.
-Austria's existing electric church bells were already motorized using motors from a German factory in Herford, combined with brakes and gearbox in order to change the direction of the motor, while maintaining an optimal swing angle and changing the swing direction of the bell.
-This method was expensive, thus, Pfundner decided to use a motor with a brake and mercury switch instead.
-This was cheaper, albeit significantly more sensitive.
-This type of "gearbox" on the yoke contained four mercury switches, specifically, two switches for each direction, which were wired to the motor in such a way as to change swinging direction while the bell was ringing.
-The bell's swing angle could be adjusted by carefully moving the switches, though, in an instance where a switch may be incorrectly installed on the yoke, or broken, the bell risked being fatally cracked/damaged.

-Pfundner closed the bellfoundry in 1971.
-The bellfoundry Grassmayr from Innsbruck in Tyrol had bought a licence for using Pfundner's patented method, and they continued to use it for their own bell electrification until the early 2000s.
-Some church bell electrifiers in Croatia also adopted this same system (e.g. Alojz Domislovic his successor Luka Ivandija, and later Ivan Bosilj.
-Ivan Bosilj stopped with usage of mercury switches in 2000).
-In Vojvodina, Serbia, the same system was used by bell electrifier Mihaly Rozsa, but after his retirement, his systems weren't maintained until end of 2019.
-Now, one electrician from Bečej still maintains his work, mercury switches, and motors with brakes by himself.

 Fall alarms

 Work performed in confined space (such as a welder inside a tank) raises special safety concerns.
 Tilt switches sound an alarm if a worker falls over.

 Aircraft attitude indicators/artificial horizons

 Electrically driven attitude indicators typically use mercury switches to keep the gyro axis vertical.
 When the gyro is off vertical, mercury switches trigger torque motors that move the gyro position back to the correct position.
 (Air driven attitude indicators use a different operating principle.)